 Augustine, founder and owner of our local safari operator, studied at Tanzania’s College of Wildlife Management and served with the Tanzania Wildlife Department, developing an invaluable set of connections and knowledge.
-He did his Master’s in Conservation Biology and Ecotourism with Walt Anderson at Prescott College in Arizona.
+He received his Master’s in Conservation Biology and Ecotourism from Prescott College in Arizona.
 Augustine’s warmth and humor, intimate knowledge of animal behavior, friendships with indigenous people, and command of logistical details have given him a well-deserved reputation in the safari field.

 A glimpse into our journey

 Arrive at Kilimanjaro International Airport where our local agent will transfer you from the airport to the hotel.